kiwiproject/dropwizard-consul/README.md

 Another thing to note is that we _imported_ this repository from the original, so that it is a "disconnected fork".
 We did not want a reference to the original repository since it is a public archive and no longer maintained.
-Thus, while we maintain the history that this is a fork , it is completely disconnected and is now a standalone (normal) repository.
+Thus, while we maintain the history that this is a fork, it is completely disconnected and is now a standalone (normal) repository.

 Dependency Info
 ---------------